![]() |

 with a Nitrogen or Sulphur Hexafluoride (SF6) gas to provide the main

 insulation.
-The main advantage is that SF6 is greenhouse gas and system is cost
+The main advantage is that SF6 is a greenhouse gas and the system is cost

 benefit for sealing end system.